athomasq/athomasq.github.io/navigation/about.md

     - When the chips are down, who do you want to be?
 * Arguments about means are often arguments about variances.
 * Compassion, empathy and courtesy signal strength, not weakness.
+* Take care of yourself in order to take care of others.
+* Do less to do more.
 * Knowing your own preferences is the key to happiness.
 * No task is too small to do well.
-Attend to details.
 * If you don't blow your own trumpet, it shall remain unblown.
     - (I struggle with this)
 * Individuals matter more than institutions.